joerenteria/dRehmFlight-PCB/README.md

-# Teensy-dRehmFlight
+# dRehmFlight/Teensy/IMU
-PCB for Teensy and IMU with input/output pins
+PCB for Teensy and IMU with receiver input pins and ESC/servo output pins.